 Live in greater harmony with your cell phone.
 Make (more) space for face-to-face conversation in your everyday life.
 Your capacity for empathy, introspection, creativity, and intimacy certainly will grow.

 Create ‘sacred spaces’ – like the kitchen, the dining room, the car, the bedroom – that are ‘device-free’ and set aside for real conversation.
 Don’t bring your cell phones to breakfast, lunch and dinner.
 Make meals a time when you are there to listen and be heard.

 Know where still to find the switch 'OFF' button.
 Especially and at least during your sleep.

 Be willing to accept natural face-to-face connection again.
-Accept that life is not only feeding yourself the whole day with a never ending stream of more information.
+Accept that life is not only about feeding yourself the whole day with a never-ending stream of more information.
 Learn to enjoy the slower speed of connected conversation.
 For empathy, for wellbeing, for creativity.

 # Show sincere interest, appreciation and respect in your contact with people.

 # Promise yourself to say every day something positive to someone on your way to work, to a store or during a walk with your dog.